Hemoglobin Sickle C Disease

 Pain

-The red blood cells of Sickle C disease are rigid and stiff and many sometimes "clog up" the small vessels in the bones and other parts of the body.
+The red blood cells of Sickle C (SC) disease are rigid and stiff and many sometimes "clog up" the small vessels in the bones and other parts of the body.
 Because enough oxygen cannot get into the bones, this can cause pain.
-Painful episodes occur most commonly in the arms, legs, stomach and back.
+Painful episodes to occur most commonly in the arms, legs, stomach, and back.
 These episodes can last for hours, days, or up to a week.
 The pain can vary from mild to moderate to severe.
 The location, length, and degree of pain, can vary from episode to episode.
 How often these crises occur is variable.
-Some children with SC Disease have no crises at all, but most will have a few each year.
+Some children with SC disease have no crises at all, but most will have a few each year.

 Pneumonia and Other Infections

-A child with SC disease has an increased risk of getting certain infections, particularly pneumonis.
+A child with SC disease has an increased risk of getting certain infections, particularly pneumonia.
 The abnormal RBC's can "clog up" in the lungs and increase the risk of infection there.
-This is called chest syndrome.
+This is called acute chest syndrome.
 Symptoms to watch for include: fever, fast breathing, trouble breathing, retractions (ribs "suck in" when breathing), very congested cough, and chest pain.
 If these occur, your child needs to see a doctor immediately.

 Spleen